cdrummey216/dead-mans-switch/README.md

+Need help?
+Reach out to an extended hand/open ear here: https://988helpline.org/

 ![DMS](html/dms_files/dms.png)

 _"But to the Atani I will give a new gift."_ - Eru Ilúvatar (on Death)

 _"Life is good."_- Whoever (on Life)

-Psalm 23:1-6 FTK
+Psalm 23:1-6 For The Kingdom

-Need help?
-Reach out to an extended hand here: https://988helpline.org/

 # dead-mans-switch